Getrudis/hello-world/README.md

 # hello-world
-Hi,I am a young gifted girl
+hey! how can i become a programmer